rpokrovskij/opencover4vs.ps1/README.md

 4. Run as PS script

+There are some hidden assumptions about VS test projects
+   a) you can catch them and only them just using PS globbing, e.g. with pattern '*.Test.csproj'
+   b) test projects are already COMPILED and theirs binaries are in project's output folder.
+   c) all test core projects (xUnit) use the same core framework (configured with $netcoreapp default 'netcoreapp1.1') and put them to the same path (e.g. bin\Debug\$netcoreapp)

 KNOWN PROBLEMS

-NUinit attribute `Microsoft.VisualStudio.TestTools.UnitTesting.DeploymentItemAttribute` doesn't work properly.
+NUnit attribute `Microsoft.VisualStudio.TestTools.UnitTesting.DeploymentItemAttribute` doesn't work properly.
 In scenarios like

     [TestClass]
     public class StandardConfigurationUnitTest